ysw-michaelia/pig-dice-game/README.md

 3. Activate the virtual environment by executing the following commands: cd .venv\Scripts activate
 4. Navigate back to the root directory of the game by using: cd ..\..
-5. Navigate to the pigGame directory by executing: cd pigGame
-6. Finally, run the game by typing: python main.py
+5. Finally, run the game by typing: python -m pigGame.main

 ## Game Description